R-LeBlanc/R-LeBlanc/README.md

 From figuring out how things work to problem solving, I love the procces of creating new features, or improving upon existing ones.

-- 🌱 I’m currently learning PostgreSQL and Typescript
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: leblanc.rebekah@gmail.com
 - ⚡ Fun fact: I love archery, running, and video games!